Directory of Affiliated Societies

-Purpose: HIAA promotes high standards of scholarship and instruction in the history of Islamic art; facilitates communication among its members through meetings, the HIAA website, and its H-ISLAMART listserv; and promotes scholarly cooperation among persons and organizations concerned with the study of Islamic art.
+Purpose: HIAA promotes high standards of scholarship and instruction in the history of Islamic art; facilitates communication among its members through meetings, the HIAA website, its H-ISLAMART listserv, and its Facebook page; and promotes scholarly cooperation among persons and organizations concerned with the study of Islamic art.
 The organization sponsors a biennial symposium and holds annual meetings of its members in conjunction with the CAA Annual Conference or the Middle East Studies Association’s yearly meeting.
-HIAA awards grants to graduate students and fellowships to postdoctoral scholars through its new Grabar Grants and Fellowships program, supported by the Oleg Grabar Memorial Fund, intended to further research and professional development in all areas of the history of Islamic art, architecture, and archaeology; and the Margeret B. Ševčenko Prize for an emerging scholar of Islamic art.
-Members also receive access to a membership directory, resources, newsletters, Publication Precis and Reviews, and discounted registration at the biennial symposium.
+HIAA awards grants to graduate students and fellowships to postdoctoral scholars through its Grabar Grants and Fellowships program, supported by the Oleg Grabar Memorial Fund, intended to further research and professional development in all areas of the history of Islamic art, architecture, and archaeology; and the Margeret B. Ševčenko Prize for an emerging scholar of Islamic art.
+Members also receive access to a membership directory, resources, and discounted registration at the biennial symposium.

 Historians of Netherlandish Art (HNA)